-- What you get: The PBS kids app won’t give you unlimited streaming episodes of their big shows, like Daniel Tiger’s Neighborhood, but it will give you a few free full episodes at a time, which, tend to change on monthly basis.
-But, because this app gives you a ton of clips from all the shows, it’s pretty much the same thing.
+- What you get: The PBS kids app won’t give you unlimited streaming episodes of their big shows, like Daniel Tiger’s Neighborhood, but it will give you a few free full episodes to watch every month.
+And because this app gives you a ton of clips from all the shows, it’s pretty much the same thing.

 - Should you pay for it?
-You shouldn’t have to!
-The PBS app is free on most devices.
+You won’t have to!
+The PBS app is free.

 - How much does it cost: $4.99 a month.

 - What you get: A lot of new Apple TV shows including a weird Sesame Street spinoff, a show about a newsroom, a Jason Momoa story about how he can see and everyone is blind and a reboot of Ghost Writer for the kids.
 Plus, an alternate universe story where it the 60s and this time, the Russians landed on the moon, first.

 - How much does it cost: The basic cost is only $6.99 a month or $69.99 per year.
-But, there’s also a $12.99 package that includes Hulu and ESPN.
-However, to date, no one actually knows how you sign-up for that package.
-Yet.
+But, there’s also a $12.99 package that includes Hulu and ESPN+.
+(Though it seems like nobody signs up for it.)

 - What you get: Well, the big news is that you’ll get every animated Disney movie ever, on tap, all the time.
 So, if you’re a parent, that alone sort of means the $6.99 is worth your time.
-But, you’re also going to get all the new Marvel shows and Star Wars TV shows, too.
-Starting on November 12, the first of those shows, The Mandalorian, will start streaming when Disney+ launches.
+But, you’re also going to get all the new Marvel shows and Star Wars TV shows like The Mandalorian.

 - Should you pay for it?
 Big yes.
-The convenience of having all the Disney classics at your fingertips is great, plus, nearly all the Marvel movies are on there now.
-(With a few exceptions.)
-And, of course, The Mandalorian is great, which bodes well for the future of Disney’s original shows, like all the Marvel shows coming out in 2020 and beyond.
+The convenience of having all the Disney classics at your fingertips is great, plus, nearly all the Marvel movies are on there now (with a few exceptions).
+And, of course, The Mandalorian is great, and all those new Marvel shows, like WandaVision, are coming real soon.

 - How much does it cost: $6.99 a month

 - Should you pay for it?
 Maybe?
-The amount that you get with this app is sort of amazing and the depth of the Looney Tunes libraries alone sort of makes it worth it.
-Got a kid who suddenly wants to “watch a Tweety cartoon.”
-You’re all set.
+The amount that you get with this app is sort of amazing, and the depth of the Looney Tunes libraries alone makes it worth it if you want to make sure your kid has a well-rounded introduction to classic cartoons.

 - How much does it cost: It’s hard to get just Nick Jr. as a stand-alone app.
 For the most part, if you don’t want a part of a cable TV package, the cheapest way to get it as a streaming app is via Sling TV.
 A basic month Sling account will cost you $19.99.